 In February 2023, we reached an agreement to sell an operating MH community in the UK with 730 developed sites for approximately \$240.0 million in the form of a note receivable.
-As a result, the carrying value of total assets of \$262.2 million and total liabilities of \$64.0 million were reclassified to held for sale as of March 31, 2023.
+We assessed criteria and determined that the property required classification as held for sale.
+As a result, the carrying value of total assets of \$269.1 million and total liabilities of \$65.5 million were reclassified to held for sale as of June 30, 2023.
 The held for sale assets primarily consist of Land and Land improvements and buildings and are recorded within Other assets, net on the Consolidated Balance Sheets.
 The held for sale liabilities primarily consist of Deferred tax liabilities and are recorded within Other liabilities on the Consolidated Balance Sheets.
+The sale is expected to close during the three months ended September 30, 2023.